Early Childhood Education M.Ed. with Reading Certification (Online)

 GPA Exception: Individuals who have earned a bachelor 's degree from a regionally accredited institution at the time the degree was earned and who do not have a qualifying GPA for admission may seek admission based on a qualifying score of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT).
 For the GRE, this standard is defined as having a score at the 50th percentile on all of the following subtests: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 For the Miller Analogies Test, students must have a score at or above the 50th percentile based on the total group percentile rank score.
 For Alternative Class A programs, applicants must submit a qualifying alternate score on the Alabama-prescribed Praxis subject-area test.

-- A valid bachelor’s-level Class B Professional Educator Certificate in early childhood education, elementary education, or collaborative special education teacher (K-6 only).
+- A valid bachelor’s-level Class B Professional Educator Certificate in early childhood education.

 A minimum of 2 years full-time teaching experience.
 Must be documented on Supplemental Experience Form that should be requested from Human Resources in your past/present employing school system.

 Mail Supplemental Experience Form to: